Wade-Harrison/Trimpoint-Viewble/README.md

 and why?
   My favorite mathmatician is Carl Gauss simply put I beleive that his work in statistics and seeing the patterns that are prevelant in the real world and in math is astounding. the usefullness of a normal distribution in statistics as well the simplicity with which his equations can be used to see the probabilities of the world around us is fantastical.

-Thanks for taking the time to participate in this exercise!